farlee2121/DevEssentialsBlog/_drafts/2022-01-27-Small-Teaching-Review.md

 Tools:
 - concept maps
 - minute thesis (pick concept from each column and connect them)
-- Advanced organizers (partial diagrams, hierarchies, notes, etc)
+- advanced organizers (partial diagrams, hierarchies, notes, etc)

 ### Practice
 Students often don't know how to practice effectively, or understand its value.
 Common strategies include repeatedly read notes (which doesn't strengthen retrieval), cramming all at once, or repetition of incorrect habits.
 Setting the pace for them to repeat content often and over time builds effective learning habits across subject.
 Recognize that the students may not have all component skills for your content.
 Break the skill down and make sure critical components are practiced.
-Like sports or music coaching, Some practice should be done with an instructor for quick feedback on developing habits.
+Like sports or music coaching, some practice should be done with an instructor for quick feedback on developing habits.

 Tools:
 - Frequent low-pressure application (e.g. quizzes)